-Criterion % of ICAS markets where the SRO assesses ads against this criterion Legality: whether an ad is compliant with applicable laws 96% (all except Ireland) Decency: whether an ad is not offending standards of decency prevalent in the local culture 96% (all except the US) Honesty: whether an ad is not abusing the trust of consumers or exploiting their lack of experience or knowledge 100% Truthfulness: whether an ad is not including content that could mislead consumers (e.g. regarding the actual benefits/characteristics of the product or service) 100%

-(Social) responsibility: whether an ad respects human dignity and is free of any form of discrimination, including that based upon race, national origin, religion, gender, age, disability or sexual orientation

-96% (all except the US.
-The US has, however a provision on social responsibility in its new children's code and the US NAD is also monitoring ads for negative social stereotypes starting September 2022) [10]

-Fairness: ensuring that an ad is not derogatory to the competition and is free of plagiarism

-88% (all except Belgium [11], the UAE and the US [12])

-Right to privacy: ensuring that an ad complies with (self)-regulatory standards on data protection for consumers
+(Social) responsibility: whether an ad respects human dignity and is free of any form of discrimination, including that based upon race, national origin, religion, gender, age, disability or sexual orientation 96% (all except the US.
+The US has, however, a provision on social responsibility in its new children's code and the US NAD is also monitoring ads for negative social stereotypes since September 2022) [9] Fairness: ensuring that an ad is not derogatory to the competition and is free of plagiarism 92% (all except Belgium [10] and the US [11]) Right to privacy: ensuring that an ad complies with (self)-regulatory standards on data protection for consumers 64% (all except Belgium, Chile, France, India, Ireland, Italy, the Netherlands, the Philippines, Romania, Singapore, South Africa, Turkey, the UK and the US [12])

-64%

-(all except Belgium, Chile,

-France, India, Ireland,

-Italy, Singapore, South

-Africa and the US [13])

-[10] For the first time in its 50-year history, the National Advertising Division (NAD) will hold brands accountable for advertising that portrays or encourages harmful and misleading "social stereotyping, prejudice, or discrimination."
+[9] For the first time in its 50-year history, the National Advertising Division (NAD) is holding brands accountable for advertising that portrays or encourages harmful and misleading "social stereotyping, prejudice, or discrimination."
 NAD, a division of BBB National Programs, is now monitoring not just the truth and accuracy of advertising claims about products and brands but explicit and implied social messaging.

-[11] Because JEP in Belgium does not deal with competitors' complaints, the principle of fair competition is rarely invoked in the complaints received by the Jury.
+[10] Because JEP in Belgium does not deal with competitors' complaints, the principle of fair competition is rarely invoked in the complaints received by the Jury.
 This does not mean however that JEP cannot use the fairness criterion in its assessment of ads.

-[12] For children's advertising the US deals with fairness.; the US also deals with ads that are falsely derogatory.
+[11] For children's advertising the US deals with fairness.; the US also deals with ads that are falsely derogatory.

-[13] For children's advertising the US deals with the right to privacy.
+[12] For children's advertising the US deals with the right to privacy.